biopragmatics/oquat/docs/invalids/prefix/skip.md

 ## `cellosaurus`: Cellosaurus

 Identifiers for this prefix are given incorrectly in `cellosaurus`.
+See the [GitHub repository](https://github.com/calipho-sib/cellosaurus).

 | external_xref     |   usages_count | usages                                                                        |
 |-------------------|----------------|-------------------------------------------------------------------------------|